NaxeCode/orenchi-ai-bot/README.md

 - `/personality [text]` - Set your custom personality for the bot
 - `/start-ai-chat` - Start a new private AI conversation
 - `/end-ai-chat` - End current AI conversation and delete channel
+- `/ai-say <text>` - Queue a direct text-to-speech playback of exactly what you typed (handy when you are muted)
+- `/ai-voice <text>` - Join your current voice channel, generate an AI response via the LLM, and speak that reply aloud
+- `/ai-debug-voice [text]` - Generate a debug voice sample, save the spoken audio and metadata under `debug/voice`, and report the file paths
+- `/leave` - Explicitly disconnect the AI from the voice channel when you're done
+- Automatic text-to-speech playback for regular chat replies when enabled

 ### Slash Commands Installation Guide